-The WHO estimates that 15% of the world's population, one billion people, are living with a disability.
+The WHO estimates that 16% of the world's population, over one billion people, are living with a disability.
 Among marginalized groups, children with disabilities remain the most excluded and discriminated against, not only because of their disability, but also because of misunderstandings related to the causes and implications of disability.
 In numerous countries, the majority of people do not expect children with disabilities to be productive members of society and believe they have been cursed by witchcraft or God.
 Others see disability resulting from sin, incest, contraception, demons, infidelity, etc. These beliefs often lead families to hide, neglect, abandon, or abuse children with disabilities.
 Some of these children are even murdered at birth.

-In many nations, traditional healers have a strong influence on community beliefs and practices.
-Although some support and advocate for children with disabilities, many others conduct harmful "healing" practices and share inaccurate information that encourages discrimination, neglect, abuse, or even murder of these children.
-Many of these leaders also encourage families to pursue spiritual remedies instead of medical care, leading to increased morbidity and mortality among children with disabilities.
+In many nations, community health promoters (CHPs) have a strong influence on community beliefs and practices.

+Although some support and advocate for children with disabilities, many others share inaccurate information that encourages discrimination, neglect, and abuse of these children.
+Misinformation is always problematic but is particularly concerning among CHPs because of their breadth of influence, with most serving more than 200 families (comprising 1,400 individuals), who trust them as medical educators and advisors.

-Kupenda and Kuhenza for the Children's Disability Outreach & Inclusion Workshop for Traditional Healers was developed to educate and empower traditional healers to better support children with disabilities and their families.
+Kupenda and Kuhenza for the Children's Disability Outreach & Inclusion Workshop for CHPs was developed to educate and empower CHPs to better support children with disabilities and their families.
 By drawing on participants' beliefs and experiences related to disability, the workshop also guides them through the process of developing a compassionate, inclusive response to disability, tailored to their communities' unique context.

-At Kupenda and Kuhenza, we have seen hundreds of traditional healers complete this workshop with a commitment and concrete plans to improve medical care and referrals for people with disabilities in their communities.
+At Kupenda and Kuhenza, we have seen hundreds of CHPs complete this workshop with a commitment and concrete plans to improve medical care and referrals for people with disabilities in their communities.
 The impact of these commitments has been astounding-thousands of people with disabilities have gained access to high-quality medical care and, as a result, experienced improved health, mobility, communication skills, confidence, and independence.

 The results from this workshop are lifesaving and long-standing.
-It changes the landscape for people with disabilities by empowering traditional healers to provide effective support and lead a compassionate response to those living with disabilities in their communities.
+It changes the landscape for people with disabilities by empowering CHPs to provide effective support and lead a compassionate response to those living with disabilities in their communities.